nhsx/au-data-engineering/docs/source/openanalyticstemplate.rst

 .. contents:: Table of Contents

-The (`Open Analytics <https://github.com/nhsx/open-analytics-template>`__) project has been developed using an end-to-end open source analytics pipeline consisting four key components:
+The `Open Analytics <https://github.com/nhsx/open-analytics-template>`__ project has been developed using an end-to-end open source analytics pipeline consisting four key components:

-#. **GitHub API** (https://docs.github.com/en/rest/reference/orgs): We use the open API to pull data from open health repositoiries as ``.json`` files that are flattened into `pandas` dataframes for analysis.
+#. **GitHub API** (https://docs.github.com/en/rest/reference/orgs): We use the open API to pull data from open health repositoiries as ``json`` files that are flattened into ``pandas`` dataframes for analysis.
 #. **Plotly.py** (https://plotly.com/graphing-libraries/): An open source python graphing library is used to plot the repository data as tables and interactive charts.
 #. **GitHub Actions** (https://github.com/features/actions): Used to orchestrate and automate the first two components on a schedule and commit those changes back to the project's repository.
 #. **GitHub.io Pages** (https://pages.github.com/): We host and publish the results of our analysis to a static website that is re-built on every new commit.